-The pioneering character of these new climate records is deliberately acknowledged through the use of an ensemble of retrieval product covering several sensors and multiple retrieval algorithms (EMMA).
-This ensemble approach allows a more comprehensive assessment of the product uncertainty than just the typical uncertainty characterisation of each product through internal uncertainty propagation.
-Reuter et al. (2013, 2014a, 2020) well illustrated this capability.
+Previous iterations of the CRDP explored an ensemble-based approach to make use of the range of retrieval product covering several sensors and multiple retrieval algorithms (EMMA).
+This ensemble approach allowed for a more comprehensive assessment of the product uncertainty than just the typical uncertainty characterisation of each product through internal uncertainty propagation.
+Reuter et al. (2013, 2014a, 2020) illustrated this capability well.

 The CRDP data sets, together with satellite retrievals made outside Europe, has already served to quantify regional carbon budgets (e.g., Basu et al. 2013, Bergamaschi et al. 2013, Fraser et al. 2013, Monteil et al. 2013, Cressot et al. 2013) and more specifically (for CO2) Canada and Siberian forests (Schneising et al. 2011), Eurasia (Guerlet et al. 2013a), Tropical Asia (Basu et al. 2014), Amazonia (Parazoo et al. 2013) and Europe (Reuter et al. 2014a).
 However, for CO2, there remains considerable discrepancies with bottom up estimates or inversions based on atmospheric in-situ observations (Chevallier et al. 2014a, 2019, Feng et al. 2016a, Reuter et al. 2016c).
-These discrepancies were also highlighted in the first five releases of the CAR (Chevallier et al. 2013, 2015, 2016, 2017, 2020).
+These discrepancies were also highlighted in the first six releases of the CAR (Chevallier et al. 2013, 2015, 2016, 2017; Chevallier 2020; Chevallier and Marshall 2021).
 For CH4 it has been clearly demonstrated that the SCIAMACHY retrievals and the GOSAT retrievals provide important information on regional methane emissions (e.g., Bergamaschi et al. 2013, Fraser et al. 2013, Alexe et al. 2015).

-Each application of the CRDP has specific user requirements and it is not possible to exhaustively cover them in the CRG.
+Each application of the CRDP has specific user requirements (e.g., Chevallier et al., 2014b) and it is not possible to exhaustively cover them in the CRG.
 Instead, the CRG has focussed on global source-sink inversion from several viewpoints.

-For CO2, the study has been restricted to the product in CRDP#6 that covers the whole globe and several years: CO2_OC2_FOCA which has been retrieved from OCO-2 over both land and ocean.
-The starting point of this report is the comparison between this product with the independent CAMS v20r1 transport model simulation (with surface fluxes inferred through inversion of high precision measurements of atmospheric CO2 in situ samples).
-The satellite retrievals fit the independent CAMS simulation over land and ocean within 2.0 ppm RMS.
-Improved statistics are obtained when comparing NASA's ACOS OCO-2 retrievals, version 10, with the CAMS simulation over land as over ocean.
-This confirms that the individual ACOS retrievals have better precision than the CO2_OC2_FOCA ones, as already reported in the respective retrieval data files.
+For CO2, this study has covered the three XCO2 products of CRDP#7: CO2\OC2\FOCA which has been retrieved from OCO-2 over both land and ocean, CO2\TAN\OCFP which has been retrieved over land from TanSat and CO2\GO2\SRFP which has been retrieved from GOSAT-2 over both land and ocean.
+The starting point of this report is the comparison between these products and the independent CAMS v20r2 transport model simulation (with surface fluxes inferred through inversion of high precision measurements of atmospheric CO2 in situ samples).
+The satellite retrievals fit the independent CAMS simulation over land and ocean at the RMS level of 1 to 3 ppm, depending on the product, the latitude and the geotype.
+Improved statistics were obtained when comparing NASA's ACOS OCO-2 retrievals, version 10, with the CAMS simulation over land as over ocean.
+This tends to confirm that the individual ACOS retrievals have better precision than the CRDP#7 ones, as already reported in the uncertainty variable of the respective retrieval data files.